Missouri State Guard: History

 Price, along with Confederate regulars and members of the Arkansas State Troops, defeated a smaller Union force under Nathaniel Lyon at Wilson's Creek on August 10, killing Lyon and driving back his army.
 Price, with 10,000 men, defeated a 600-man battalion of Kansas volunteer cavalry led by Senator James Lane at Big Dry Wood Creek on September 1–2, and then besieged and captured 3,600 Federal troops in the First Battle of Lexington (Battle of the Hemp Bales) in mid-month.
 As Frémont's Union army finally advanced toward Springfield, the Guard withdrew.
 A bold dash by Major Charles Zagonyi's mounted vanguard routed local MSG troops waiting in ambush on October 25, 1861, at the First Battle of Springfield.
 Fremont's offensive was subsequently recalled before engaging the main southern force when Fremont was relieved from command by order of President Lincoln.

 Shortly afterwards, a session of exiled elements of the Missouri legislature convened in the southwest Missouri town of Neosho and claimed to have passed an Ordinance of Secession on October 30, with the Governor-in-Exile Jackson signing on October 31, 1861.
-While the vote was not endorsed by a statewide plebiscite, the Confederate Congress officially admitted Missouri at the 12th Confederate State on November 28, 1861.
+While the vote was not endorsed by a statewide plebiscite, the Confederate Congress officially admitted Missouri as the 12th Confederate State on November 28, 1861.

 While in winter camp, Price began enrolling many of his men into the regular Confederate service.
 Two brigades of the MSG participated in the Battle of Pea Ridge (Elkhorn Tavern), where Brig.
 Gen. William Y. Slack, the former commander of the 4th Division, was mortally wounded.

 On March 17, 1862, Price merged the Missouri State Guard into the Confederate Army of the West.
 Later, former Missouri State Guard troops would make up the core of the Army of Missouri, which participated in Price's Missouri Expedition in 1864 in an attempt to capture the state.
 A small number of Guard units remained independent until the end of the war in 1865, seeing action in several engagements in the Trans-Mississippi Theater under generals Mosby M. Parsons and James S. Rains.